What To Do After Catching Your First Queen Ant!

 To answer this important question, we first need to understand the difference between fully claustral and semi-claustral queens.

 A fully claustral ant is a type of queen ant that is able to start a new colony without needing to forage for food.
-That’s because this particular type of queen is able to use the nutrients she already has in her body to feed herself and her first few generations of offspring.
+That’s because this particular type of queen can use the nutrients she already has in her body to feed herself and her first few generations of offspring.

-This useful characteristic allows the queen to establish a new colony in a location where food is not readily available, increasing the chance of surviving the funding period.
+This useful characteristic allows the queen to establish a new colony in a location where food is not readily available, increasing the chances of surviving the founding period.

-On the other hand, a semi-claustral queen is a type of queen ant that doesn’t have this ability, and needs to forage for food even during her funding stage.
+On the other hand, a semi-claustral queen is a type of queen ant that doesn’t have this ability and needs to forage for food even during her founding stage.

 If you don’t know it yet, you can ask a question in one of the many online forums dedicated to ant keeping, sending them some pictures of your newly caught queen.
 When you have the name of the species, check online whether she’s a fully claustral species or not.

 As a general rule, you can check the gaster of the queen.
 If it’s large and voluminous compared to the rest of her body, she’s likely fully claustral.
-On the other hand, if the gaster is small and thin, she’s probably semi-claustral, and needs to be fed during the funding stage.
+On the other hand, if the gaster is small and thin, she’s probably semi-claustral and needs to be fed during the founding stage.

-However, even if the queen you just caught is fully-claustral, I would suggest you give them a little drop of honey.
-This little sugar boost will help the queen stay energized during the long funding period, and will also help her first workers during their first days!
+However, even if the queen you just caught is fully claustral, I would suggest giving her a little drop of honey.
+This little sugar boost will help the queen stay energized during the long founding period and will also assist her first workers during their initial days!

 Here you can find my review of one of the best ways to provide your newly caught queen ant with a healthy source of sugar: the Ant Antics sugar snaps!